Top 11 Songs and Albums Inspired by Central European Cities

 Jethro Tull - Budapest

 Like Iron Curtain-era Berlin, the Polish capital of pre-1989 Warsaw Pact days also curiously stimulated the creative juices of western pop and rock artists.
 David Bowie pops up here again to create the instrumental track, Warszawa, that graced the first of his Berlin Trilogy albums, Low.
-Legend has it that Bowie visited Warsaw twice, in 1973 when travelling to Europe overland by train from a concert tour in Japan (Bowie had a fear of flying at the time), and in 1976 with Iggy Pop by train again when they disembarked in the capital for a few hours.
+Legend has it that Bowie visited Warsaw twice, in 1973 when traveling to Europe overland by train from a concert tour in Japan (Bowie had a fear of flying at the time), and in 1976 with Iggy Pop by train again when they disembarked in the capital for a few hours.

 David Bowie - Warszawa

 While strolling around the streets they entered a record store where Bowie bought a record by the Śląsk Polish National Song and Dance Ensemble.
 While recording Low later that same year, Bowie turned to that record for inspiration for the choral parts that would eventually feature in the song, Warszawa.
-The lyrics that were included in the mainly instrumental Warszawa are sometimes mistakenly thought of as Polish, but in reality they are in a language invented by Bowie to allegedly convey a longing for freedom.
+The lyrics that were included in the mainly instrumental Warszawa are sometimes mistakenly thought of as Polish, but in reality, they are in a language invented by Bowie to allegedly convey a longing for freedom.
 If you listen to the song Helokanie by Śląsk you can hear unquestionable similarities with Warszawa.

 Śląsk - Helokanie

 We should also mention here the obsession Ian Curtis of Joy Division had with Bowie’s song.
-The band was originally called Warsaw it was changed to avoid confusion or comparison with a London punk band called The Warsaw Pakt.
+The band was originally called Warsaw it was changed to avoid confusion or comparison with a London punk band called The Warsaw Pact.
 Another passing mention should go to Paul Weller’s post-Jam new wave pop band, The Style Council, which used a jazz club located across the road from the Palace of Culture in Warsaw in 1985 to shoot a video for their song Walls Come Tumbling Down.
 The song’s overtly political lyrics were inspired by Thatcherite England rather than the Communist regime in Poland, but going by the reaction of the Polish audience in the video the band wasn’t about to trigger the tumbling of the East-West border walls anytime soon.
 Clearly, the authorities hadn’t vetted the song’s content beforehand, or perhaps they were smitten by The Style Council’s anti-establishment reputation in Tory-led England.
 The song contains lines like: You don't have to take this crap / You don't have to sit back and relax / You can actually try changing it / I know we've always been taught to rely / Upon those in authority / But you never know until you try / How things just might be / If we came together so strongly.